Social-Impact-Lab-SIL/Lung-Cancer-Screening/README-template.md

 ## Requirements

-[List the software and packages needed to run this project, e.g., Stata 17, R 4.x, Python 3.x]
+Stata 17

 ## How to Run

 [Step-by-step instructions for running the analysis from scratch.]

 ## Data Sources

-[List the data sources used, where they come from, and any access restrictions.]
+- **Health Care Cost Institute (HCCI), 2016–2022:** Commercial health insurance claims data.
+These data are proprietary and cannot be redistributed through this repository.
+- **Behavioral Risk Factor Surveillance System (BRFSS), 2022:** Public-use survey data from the Centers for Disease Control and Prevention.
+- **National Health Interview Survey (NHIS), 2024:** Survey data accessed through IPUMS NHIS.
+Users should obtain the data directly from IPUMS.

 ## Contact

-[Name] — [email] — Social Impact Lab, University of Missouri
+Brad Davis — badhhh@missouri.edu — Social Impact Lab, University of Missouri